AAAS FSP ParisParis, France

 What is Afro/Black Paris?
 What are the important events, key debates, and central figures associated with it?
 What do belonging and identity politics look like on the ground for citizens and denizens who refer to themselves and/or are referred to by others as "Afro French," "B/black," or "N/noir-e-s?"
 Is it as James Baldwin writes, "[i]n America, the color of my skin had stood between myself and me; in Europe, that barrier was down?"

-Experience field trips, ranging from a major slave port in France (i.e., Nantes) to the fairy tale medieval village and chateau in the Dordogne region (i.e., Chateau des Milandes) where Josephine Baker and her twelve adopted children prospered!
+Participants will participate in workshops on art, cuisine, film, Hip Hop, jazz, the literary landscape, museums and open markets.
+Previous field excursions have included visiting a major slave port in France (i.e., Nantes) to the fairy tale medieval village and chateau in the Dordogne region (i.e., Chateau des Milandes) where Josephine Baker and her twelve adopted children prospered!

 THE STUDY ABROAD EXPERIENCE